foraker/ember-reading-group/5_routing_and_controllers.md

 and add some markup to `app/templates/bananas.hbs` for it to be rendered when you visit `/bananas`.

-Defining your own `App.Controller`, `App.ObjectController` or `App.ArrayController` allows you to customize the auto-generated controllers.

 ### Rendering Templates

 A route handler is responsible for rendering templates.